 Consider the Edgar Dale model below when deciding how to train your virtual team.
 Not all methods are created equal!
 A combination of teaching approaches will have the most lasting impact.

-Note that “teaching others” has the highest rate of long term retention.
-So, to take advantage of this, let your VAs know that you plan on using them to teach future new hires and they should learn accordingly.
+Note that “teaching others” has the highest rate of long-term retention.
+So, to take advantage of this, let your VAs know that you plan to use them to teach future new hires, and they should learn accordingly.

 Important Guidelines for Teaching Your VA